fdufnews/bitlashchatpad_TFT/README.md

 #### The software
 The application is based on [Bitlash by Bill Roy](https://github.com/billroy/bitlash/issues).
  Bitlash is a scripting language with an easy to learn syntax.
-I have made some modifications to Bill Roy work in order to make the best use of the ATmega 1284p
+I have made some modifications to Bill Roy work in order to make the best use of the ATmega 1284p.
+The libray is on [my GitHub](https://github.com/fdufnews/bitlash)

 #### Todo list
 ##### General
-- [*] Adding schematic
+- [x] Adding schematic
-- [*] Loading modified Arduino library for the screen on Github
+- [x] Loading modified Arduino library for the screen on Github
-- [*] Loading modified Arduino Bitlash library on Github
+- [x] Loading modified Arduino Bitlash library on Github
 - [ ] Loading a copy of the OpenKeyboard Project on Github

 ##### Application
-- [*] Adding chatpad input to Bitlash
+- [x] Adding chatpad input to Bitlash
-- [*] Adding TFT support to Bitlash
+- [x] Adding TFT support to Bitlash (see note))
 - [ ] EEPROM cleaner.
 Utility to compact EEPROM content when there are too many holes in the file system
 - [ ] Support for SPI in Bitlash
 - [ ] Support for I²C in Bitlash
 - [ ] jointly with the development of SPI and I²C, adding support for an array in order to transfert pack of data to the peripheral

-Concerning the screen, a scroll is very time consuming as the hardware support is only possible in portrait mode.
+Note: Concerning the screen, a scroll is very time consuming as the hardware support is only possible in portrait mode.
 So it was decided to make a rollover instead of a scroll.
 When bottom of screen is reached the cursor returns to top of screen.
 To highlight the cursor position the line following the cursor is deleted too.